cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Arrogant Wurm

-Equivalent cards to Arrogant Wurm (green, flash, discard synergy):
+Equivalent cards to Arrogant Wurm (green, with flash and/or discard/similar cost, 6/6 with trample):

 Results: